Menu

 • The Recommended Fixture indicates what typically works best in real-world installations.

-• Both mean that the best results often come from mixing fixtures by zone (open areas, aisles, and task areas).
+• Both means that the best results often come from mixing fixtures by zone, such as open areas, aisles, and task areas.

-• If you have competing needs (height + aisles + harsh environment), start with a photometric lighting plan to eliminate guesswork.
+• If you have competing needs such as height, aisles, and a harsh environment, start with a photometric lighting plan to eliminate guesswork.

 Rule of thumb: If the space is tall, harsh, or impact-prone, UFO wins.
-If the space is rectangular, aisle-based, or task-precision, linear wins.
+If the space is rectangular, aisle-based, or task-precision driven, linear wins.
 Many facilities use both.

 UFO vs Linear High Bay